ionos-cloud/cluster-api-provider-ionoscloud/docs/custom-image.md

 The provider is able to look up images by label and name for `IonosCloudMachine` resources that make use of an image selector.
-By default the Kubernetes version of the parent Machine is used, so it's safe to re-use label keys and values for images that contain the version in their name.
+By default the Kubernetes version of the parent Machine is used, so it's safe to reuse label keys and values for images that contain the version in their name.

 Currently it's only possible to label images using the REST API: